sara-nl/picasclient/README.md

 Installing package
 ------------------
-The latest release of `picas` can be installed as a package from PyPI with:
+Alternatively, the latest release of PiCaS can be installed as a package from PyPI with:
 ```
 pip install picas
 ```
-You can then write your custom Python program to use `picas` based on the examples below.
+You can then write your custom Python program to use PiCaS as a library based on the examples below.

 Examples
 ========

 The `examples` directory contains two examples how to use the PiCaS client: a short example and a long example.
 These also include scripts for running locally, on [Spider](https://doc.spider.surfsara.nl/en/latest/Pages/about.html) (SLURM cluster) and the [Grid](https://doc.grid.surfsara.nl/en/latest/).
 The examples will show how PiCaS provides a single interface that can store tokens (on the CouchDB instance) with work to be done.
 Then jobs can be sent to any machine where the PiCaS client can be deployed.

 Prerequisites
 -------------

 <details closed>
 <summary>Get a PiCaS account</summary>
 <br>

 To run the examples, you need a PiCaS account and access to a database (DB) on the PiCaS CouchDB instance.
 If you are following a workshop organized by SURF, this has already been arranged for you.
 If you have a Grid or Spider project at SURF, you can request access through the <a href="https://servicedesk.surf.nl">Service Desk</a>
 </details>

 <details closed>
 <summary>Connect to the PiCaS server</summary>
 <br>

 To connect to the PiCaS server, fill `examples/picasconfig.py` with the information needed to log in to your PiCaS account and the database you want to use for storing the work tokens.
 Specifically, the information needed are:

 ```